ismailarafa/webnice/README.md

 # webnice
-First attempt at programming JavaScript
+First attempt at programming JavaScript.
 An exercise in basic JavaScript programming with prompt, alert and other functions.
 Visit this [link][1] if interested.